Bound Waters - Confluence

 olympia mini gallery, kingston, jamaica | 8th - 17th may 2025

 Bound Waters - Confluence is a duo exhibition that delves into Caribbean identity, celebrating its cultural richness while addressing its fragmented histories through storytelling and folklore.
-Bringing together the distinct yet interconnected practices of Richard Nattoo, a Jamaican artist born based in Kingston, and Roisin Jones, a British-Jamaican artist based London, the show explores the enduring, evolving relationship between Jamaica and its diaspora, using water both as a metaphor for connection and resilience, and as a medium, locally sourced and infusing works with watercolours, ceramics, sculpture and mixed media pieces.
+Bringing together the distinct yet interconnected practices of Jamaica based painter Richard Nattoo and Uk-based interdisciplinary artist Roisin Jones, the show explores the enduring, evolving relationship between Jamaica and its diaspora.
+Using water both as a metaphor for connection and resilience, and as a medium, locally sourced from rivers, it is infused in the works with watercolours, ceramics, sculpture and mixed media pieces, creating works that carry place, spirit, and memory within them.

 Dates